 Beacon Tone tracks (exclusive of configuration time) are generally short (40 to 60-minutes) and must occur at pre-scheduled times when the spacecraft is in view of a DSN complex.
-DSMS 34M or 70M stations capture tones and project personnel are informed of the frequency received.
-They, not DSMS personnel, must determine the meaning of the received tone.
+DSN 34M or 70M stations capture tones and project personnel are informed of the frequency received.
+They, not DSN personnel, must determine the meaning of the received tone.

 Because no science or housekeeping data is received, it is possible to reduce the configuration times and hence cost for Beacon Tone Monitoring.
-Proposers calculating a cost for Beacon tone Monitoring should compute Aperture Fee (AF) for the requested DSN antenna using a pre-configuration time of 15-minutes and a post-configuration time of 5-minutes (rather than 45-minutes and 15-minutes respectively).
-The minimum pass length, including configuration times, is 1-hour (40-minute pass plus 20-minutes of pre- and post-configuration time).
+Proposers calculating a cost for Beacon tone Monitoring should compute Aperture Fee (AF) for the requested DSN antenna using a setup time of 15-minutes and a teardown time of 5-minutes (rather than 45-minutes and 15-minutes respectively).
+The minimum pass length, including configuration times, is 1-hour (40-minute pass plus 20-minutes of setup and tear-down time).